Pakistani films gain global recognition, but at what cost? – DW – 08/25/2023

 Strict censorship policies and conservative sections of society are some of the hindrances that don't allow Pakistani filmmakers to express themselves with creative freedom.
 But change is taking place, albeit almost unnoticed.

-A young filmmaker Asim Abbasi, who has a critically acclaimed film Cake and a web series Churails to his credit, has recently been brought in to direct one of the episodes of The Famous Five.
+Asim Abbasi, a young filmmaker with a critically acclaimed film "Cake" and a web series "Churails" to his credit, has recently been brought in to direct one of the episodes of The Famous Five.

 A long time coming